 When enabled, host clock mode uses the internal oscillator as the bit clock source.
 The host clock mode is enabled by writing 0x2 to the CLK MD bit field of the modes register.
-The bit clock frequency can be programmed in the OSC_DIV bit field in the internal oscillator register, with available divisor values of 1, 2, or 4 (see the Internal Oscillator Register section).
-Figure 54 shows the signal connections for the host clock mode.
-In this mode, the BUSY/ SCKOUT pin provides the bit clock output and cannot be used to detect a conversion completion.
-The AD4630-24/AD4632-24 automatically calculate the number of clock pulses required to clock out the conversion data based on word size, number of active lanes, and choice of single data rate or DDR mode.
+The bit clock frequency can be programmed in the OSC DIV bit field in the internal oscillator register, with available divisor values of 1, 2, or 4 (see the Internal Oscillator Register section).
+Figure 55 shows the signal connections for the host clock mode.
+In this mode, the BUSY SCKOUT pin provides the bit clock output and cannot be used to detect a conversion completion.
+The AD4030-24/AD4032-24 automatically calculate the number of clock pulses required to clock out the conversion data based on word size, number of active lanes, and choice of single data rate mode or dual data rate mode.
 The number of clock pulses can be read from the OSC LIMIT bit field of the internal oscillator register.
-The SCK from the host must not be active.
-When retrieving the conversion data in nonaveraging mode, the host must not assert \overline{CS} low sooner than 300 ns after the rising edge of the CNV pulse.
-When the ADC is configured in averaging mode for 2^N averages, the host must not assert CS low sooner than 300 ns after the rising edge of CNV pulse for the last sample in the block.
+The SCK IN from the host must not be active.
+When retrieving the conversion data in nonaveraging mode, the host must not assert CS low sooner than 300 ns after the rising edge of the CNV pulse.
+When the ADC is configured in averaging mode for 2^N averages, the host must not assert \overline{CS} low sooner than 300 ns after the rising edge of the CNV pulse for the last sample in the block.

-Figure 54.
+Figure 55.
 Host Clock Mode Signal Path Example